granek/my_mic_2020/computing/reproducible/git_overview.md

 > It is better to make many commits with smaller changes rather than of one commit with massive changes: small commits are easier to read and review.

-#### Challenges
-##### Review Changes
-The Owner push commits to the repository without giving any information to the Collaborator.
-How can the Collaborator find out what has changed with Rstudio?
-And on GitHub?

-##### Comment Changes in GitHub

-The Collaborator has some questions about one line change made by the Owner and has some suggestions to propose.

-With GitHub, it is possible to comment the diff of a commit.
-Over the line of code to comment, a blue comment icon appears to open a comment window.

-The Collaborator posts its comments and suggestions using GitHub interface.

-##### Version History, Backup, and Version Control

-Some backup software can keep a history of the versions of your files.
-They also allows you to recover specific versions.
-How is this functionality different from version control?
-What are some of the benifits of using version control, Git and GitHub?

 # References
 The bulk of this set of lessons is a translation from Unix command line to RStudio GUI of the The Software Carpentry module [Version Control with Git](http://swcarpentry.github.io/git-novice/), specifically: